KhronosGroup/Vulkan-Hpp/README.md

 #### Custom views of Vulkan-Hpp objects in Visual Studio

-The file `VulkanHpp.natvis` provides a custom view on `vk::Flags` for Visual Studio.
-If you add this file to the user-specific natvis directory of your Visual Studio installation (%USERPROFILE%\Documents\Visual Studio 2022\Visualizers), you get `vk::Flags` nicely formatted in your debugger with all your Visual Studio projects.
+[`VulkanHpp.natvis`](./VulkanHpp.natvis) provides a custom view over `vk::Flags` for Visual Studio.
+Add this file to the directory of your Visual Studio installation (`%USERPROFILE%\Documents\Visual Studio 2022\Visualizers`). `vk::Flags` will be appropriately formatted in the debugger.

 ## Breaking Changes